 - What can be used to reduce the friction between two metals?

 - Give an example of how can water be a lubricant.

 - The two moving objects must touch each other and be moving in opposite directions.

-- Two kinds of friction are static and kinetic and rolling.
+- Three kinds of friction are static, kinetic and rolling.

 - A lubricant will reduce the friction between 2 metals.